 Don’t let scammers steal ANY of your joy this holiday season!

 Scammers are given a prime opportunity to cash in on our busyness, poor habits, and inadvertent mistakes.
 It’s not just consumers who fall prey either, it’s the people we do business with too.

-This year is a perfect storm for scammers.
 Opportunities for the scammers have never been greater and neither has our level of distraction.
 The math looks a little something like this:

 Opportunity + Distraction = Success